 San José has been a member of the Cities of Service coalition since 2009, when former Mayor Chuck Reed signed the Declaration of Service.
-Current Mayor Sam Liccardo reaffirmed the city's commitment to service by signing the Declaration again in 2015.
+Current Mayor Sam Liccardo reaffirmed the city's commitment to service by signing the Declaration in 2015.

 Mayor Sam Liccardo

 Since taking office in 2015, Mayor Sam Liccardo has launched a number of initiatives designed to help create a more equitable San Jose.
 Among these, Mayor Liccardo launched after-school, academically-focused learning programs in 16 of San Jose's poorest neighborhoods through SJ Learns; provided more than 2,000 at-risk youth with job opportunities, career skills, and financial literacy through the SJWorks program; and worked with schools and private sector partners to expand internet access and provide devices for thousands of low-income students and their families.

 Budget Director and Chief Service Officer, Nicholas Almeida